FreeStuffBot/translations/README.md

 ## Guidelines

 Things to note:
-- Some lines have {text} like this in curly brackets.
+- Some lines have `{text}` like this in curly brackets.
 Those are placeholders or templates and will be replaced with something else by the bot.
 DO NOT translate those.
-If a line has {channel} for example, the bot will replace it with #your-channel then.
-Keep it as {channel} and not as {канал}.
+If a line has `{channel}` for example, the bot will replace it with `#your-channel` then.
+Keep it as `{channel}` and not as `{канал}`.
 Thank you!
-- Some lines have [text like this]({owo}) - those are links.
+- Some lines have `[text like this]({owo})` - those are links.
 Keep brackets as they are.
-The text in [those brackets] is the text the user sees.
-The text in (those brackets) is the link where it goes.
+The text in `[those brackets]` is the text the user sees.
+The text in `(those brackets)` is the link where it goes.
 You will probably only ever see a template here so don't be scared by the many brackets.
-Just keep them as is and only translate the text in [those brackets].
+Just keep them as is and only translate the text in `[those brackets]`.
 - Some lines have `\n` - those are new lines.
 Enter key type stuff.
 We know this isn't perfect but it is what it is.
 - Some lines have `\"` - those are normal `"` quotes.
 You need to prefix them with a backslash or else the thing will break lol.
 Json.